sourcebots/pi-image/README.md

 [![CircleCI](https://circleci.com/gh/sourcebots/pi-image.svg?style=shield)](https://circleci.com/gh/sourcebots/pi-image)

 Scripts for building images and updates ready for deploying to a Raspberry Pi.
-It should work on any version of Raspberry Pi, however the scripts are only tested on a Raspberry Pi 3.
+It should work on any version of the Raspberry Pi, however the scripts are only tested on a Raspberry Pi 3.

 Scripts: